 The Company also provides instructor-led training modules to regularly upskill its tech workforce.
 For the mainstream business, Lenovo India utilises an internal learning and development university, called Grow.

 “Grow is an internal e-learning platform with a plethora of resources.
-We have tied up with multiple e-learning businesses to expand it as and when required,” Mishra reveals.
+We have tied up with multiple e-learning businesses to expand it as and when required,” Misra reveals.

 She also elaborates that the use of the word ‘upskilling’ in tech is very generic.
 One needs to identify exactly what sort of skills people require and wish to add to their arsenal.